2021 UPDATE - Quarantine Care Packages are still available

 So Where Does Bridges for Life Fit In?

-Bridges for Life utilizes a "hybrid" of the first three models of Case Management (Brokerage/Generalist, Strengths Perspective, and Assertive Community Treatment).
+Bridges for Life utilizes a hybrid case management model (Brokerage/Generalist, Strengths Perspective, and Assertive Community Treatment).

-Simply put, our level of interaction depends on the family and the situation.
+Simply put, our level of interaction depends on the individual and the situation.
 Let us explain...

-For any family referred to us or who walks in our doors, this level of service is available.
-Our community hosts 200 + providers suited to help strengthen families in a variety of ways; however, many of these providers are not operating at their capacity and many providers are not well-known among community members.
+For any family referred to us or who walks in our doors or contacts us, this level of service is available.
+Our community hosts many providers suited to help strengthen families in a variety of ways; however, many of these providers are not operating at their capacity and may not be well-known among some community members.

 We have valuable connections and comprehensive lists of resources by categories of need: